lanceengland/lanceengland.github.io/_posts/2021-05-03-aggregate-changes-with-t-sql-window-functions.markdown

 2. PatientId '2345' has a new Amount starting in June 2020
 3. PatientId '3456' has a gap for June - July 2020

-The table below shows the input detail data.
+The table below shows mocked up sample input data.

 | PatientId | PeriodStartDate | PeriodEndDate | AmountType | Amount |
 |-----------|-----------------|---------------|------------|--------|